drhsqlite/fossil-mirror/www/fileedit-page.md

 it *removes itself* the first time it is called.

 That "should" be all there is to it.
 When `fossil.page` needs to get the being-edited content, it will call `fossil.page.fileContent()` with no arguments, and when it sets the content (immediately after (re)loading a file), it will pass that content to `fossil.page.fileContent()`.
+Those, in turn will trigger the installed proxies and fire any related events.